jonstokes/sunbro/README.md

 # Sunbro

-Some code that I use to crawl the web at scale with Poltergeist and PhantomJS.
+Some code that I use to crawl the web at scale with Poltergeist and PhantomJS (cf. [stretched.io](https://github.com/jonstokes/stretched.io)).
 Uses a bunch of code from the venerable [anemone gem](https://github.com/chriskite/anemone).
 Released in the spirit of jolly cooperation.

 ## Installation